IDS6145-18Spring/assignment-1-practice-designing-models-sunburst01/analysis/README.md

 ## Smart City (My Problem) Simulation

-(remove: Define what category  (or combination of categories) of simulation needed to solve this problem.)
 I would use a combination of agent based and continuous based simulation.

 (remove: Why did you choose this simulation type?)